ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_effects/index.rst

 most appropriate measure to which to apply the GBD risk effects in our vivarium simulations.

-In GBD 2021, some continuous risk exposures were modeled with general relationships between the exposure level and the relative risk (going beyond the log-linear relationship assumed for previous iterations).
+Starting in GBD 2021, some continuous risk exposures were modeled with general relationships between the exposure level and the relative risk (going beyond the log-linear relationship assumed for previous iterations).
 Interpreting the GBD estimates is straightforward, once you have